 - 1. If unintentional, the instructor shall deal with the infraction at his/her discretion.
 The instructor may choose to use the system created for intentional infractions. - 2.
 If intentional, the following procedures will guide the response: - a.
-The instructor shall: - Impose the appropriate sanction and inform the TCAGS Dean via the Academic Integrity Incident Report. - b.
+The instructor shall: - Impose the appropriate sanction and inform the TCAGS Dean. - b.
 The TCAGS Dean shall: - Keep a record of reported infractions and sanctions. - Place the student on academic probation effective immediately.
-This shall be understood as a full term's probation. - Notify the instructor if the incident reported is not the student's first infraction.

-Verify that the appropriate sanction has been imposed based on the following schedule:
+This shall be understood as a full term's probation. - Notify the instructor if the incident reported is not the student's first infraction. - Verify that the appropriate sanction has been imposed based on the following schedule: